RichardBradley/liquibase.github.com/bestpractices.md

 ## Consider Datical DB ##

-Datical DB is a commercial product which provides the core Liquibase functionality plus additional features to remove complexity, simplify deployment and bridge the gap between development and operations.
+Datical is a commercial product with builds on the core Liquibase functionality.
+Beyond versioning and managing database changes, Datical bridges the gap between development and operations with capabilities that enable a fully unified and automated path for database code.

-* Easy to Use and Flexible.
-Datical DB provides a simple but powerful Graphical UI and Command Line interface.
-* Change Set Wizard to easily define and capture database changes in a database neutral manner.
-* Deployment Plan Wizard for modeling and managing your logical deployment workflow
+* Datical has a web interface, command line interface, and REST API.
+All interfaces are secure and require authentication.
+* Datical automatically verifies database code against organizational standards to eliminate manual review
+* Datical automatically generates changesets from validated DDL code, eliminating manual effort in crafting changesets and manually updating the changelog
+* Datical generates an immutable artifact for database code for consistent, repeatable, and automation-ready downstream deployments
+* Datical forecasts the impact of database changes with an object-based model of the target database to ensure that there are no errors or issues when deploying database changes
+* Datical integrates with ticketing systems such as JIRA to make it easy to trace database changes back to source code and initial requirements.
+This same capability also makes it easy to hold or accelerate feature sets.
-* Compare Databases enables you to compare two database schemas to identify change and easily move it to your Change Log.
+* Datical can snapshot and compare database schemas to help identify and address drift
-* Change Forecasting: Forecast upcoming changes to be executed before they are ran to determine how those changes will impact your data.

 For more information on Datical DB, visit <a href="http://www.datical.com/liquibase/" target="_blank" onClick="trackOutboundLink(this, 'Datical', 'Liquibase RFI'); return false">http://www.datical.com/Liquibase</a>